Q. What financial assistance is available to help me pay for my education at Maitripa College?

 Q. Are there any courses offered online?

 A. Not at this time.
 The college has been granted degree-granting authority from the Oregon Higher Education Coordinating Commission’s Office of Degree Authorization (“ODA”).
-The ODA’s authorization does not include online programs at this time.
+The ODA’s authorization does not include online programs.
+In 2020-2021, the State of Oregon made exceptions to this rule, permitting Maitripa College to continue to offer our degree programs through online courses for Oregon residents for the duration of the coronavirus pandemic and while campus was ordered closed for in-person instruction.
+Maitripa College does not, and will not, have degree programs that can be earned fully online.